How Much House Can I Afford with a $60k Salary?

 Factors to Help Maximize Affordability

-There are several strategies you can employ to maximize your affordability:
+There are various ways you may optimize your affordability:

-1. Reducing Debt and Improving Credit Score: Paying off debts and improving your credit score will increase your affordability by reducing your debt-to-income ratio and potentially qualifying you for lower interest rates.
+1. Paying off debt and raising your credit score can help you to be more affordable by lowering your debt-to-income ratio and maybe qualify you for cheaper interest rates.

 Conclusion